-For a brief introduction to the installation of ccx on Unix/Linux, please read the instructions by G. Dhondt [1], Section A. Based on the aforementioned reference [1] in the present document a step by step installation guide for ccx on Mac OS X is provided.
+For a brief introduction to the installation of ccx on Unix and Linux systems, respectively, please read the instructions by G. Dhondt [1], Section A. Based on the aforementioned reference [1] in the present document a guide for the step-by-step installation of ccx on Mac OS X El Capitan is provided.
 Installation from source is considered.
 Furthermore, the installation of ccx requires the pre-installation of Mac-specific software like Xcode and compilers GCC (GNU compiler collection) and gfortran.

-The present guide covers the installation of Mac-specific software as well as of the so called basic installation of ccx which according to Section 1.2 is defined as follows: installation of ccx and optional external solvers SPOOLES and ARPACK.
+The present guide covers the installation of Mac-specific software as well as the so called basic installation of ccx which according to Section 1.2 is defined as follows: installation of ccx and optional external solvers SPOOLES and ARPACK.
 Furthermore, in Section 1.2 also the installation of additional (in addition to the basic installation) optional software is briefly addressed.
-The installation of the aforementioned additional software, however, is not subject of the present installation instructions.
-Accordingly, the present installation of the aforementioned Mac-specific software as well as on the afore defined basic installation of ccx.
+The installation of the aforementioned additional software, therefore, is not subject of the present installation instructions.

-Section 2 contains an overview of the required software and Section $\cdot$ a summary of pre-arrangements which are required for the installation of ccx.
-The installation instructions are contained in Sections 4 to 7.
+Section 2 contains an overview of the required software.
+In particular, a list of the tested program versions is given in Section 2.1 (cf. also Tab.
+1).
+The subsequent Section 3 contains a summary of pre-arrangements and tools, which are required for the installation of ccx, followed by the installation instructions in Section 4 to 7.
 The installation should follow the sequence as given by Sections 4 to 7.
-First of all, in Section 4 the installation path and the file system are explained as well as the installation of the ccx source code and html-help files.
+First of all, in Section 4 the installation path and the file system are explained as well as the installation of the source code and html-help files of ccx.
 In Section 5 Mac-specific software is installed (Xcode, compilers GCC and gfortran).
 The external solvers SPOOLES and ARPACK are installed in the subsequent Section 6.
-Finally, the installation of ccx is completed in Section 7.
-Furthermore, Section 7 covers the following subjects: launch of ccx and test of installation, how to get started with ccx, test examples.
+Finally, the installation of ccx is completed with the build of ccx in Section 7.
+Furthermore, Section 7 covers the following subjects: launch of ccx and test of installation, how to get started with ccx and test examples.
 In Section 8 the functionality of the external solvers SPOOLES and ARPACK.
 The final Section 9 is provided for the future documentation of hints and known Mac-specific problems.
-The references are provided on page 29.
-The release notes are provided on page i.
+The references are provided on page 30 and the release notes on page i.